dishap21/Season-App/README.md

 ## Technologies Used
 ### 1. Programming Languages
 #### Java
-Java is the primary programming language used for Android app development.
-It offers versatility and platform independence, allowing the app to run on various devices without recompilation.
 **Java Version Used:** 17.0.2

 ### 2. Development Environment
 #### Android Studio
 Android Studio serves as the official integrated development environment (IDE) for Android app development.
-It provides tools for designing, testing, debugging, and publishing Android applications.
 **Android Studio Version Used:** Bumblebee

 ### 3. Backend and Database
 #### Firebase
 Firebase is utilized for backend services, including authentication and real-time database functionalities.
-It facilitates seamless user authentication and data synchronization across devices.

 ### 4. API
 #### Spoonacular API